Kearsney College: Academics

 In 2020, Kearsney had a 100% pass rate and a 100% Bachelor Degree pass rate.

 Clubs and Cultural Activities

 Clubs offered range from academic extension (12 Club; History Club) to personal enrichment (SCA; Dale Carnegie Course; Chess) to creative (Photographic Club; Video Editing Club; Enviro Club) to the physical (Surfing; Survival Club; Mountain Bike Club) and the just plain fun (Board Games Club).
 Finally, boys are coached in public speaking skills through their membership of the Speakers’ Circle and Inner Circle Speakers’ Club.

 Sports

 Sports facilities include several rugby fields, several cricket ovals, an artificial turf for field hockey and two swimming pools.
-Included is the SportZone, an indoor training facility that holds several cricket nets, two indoor and two outdoor basketball courts, and a gymnasium.
+Included is SportZone, an indoor training facility with several cricket nets, two indoor and two outdoor basketball courts, and a gymnasium.

 Sports on offer at the College include: